okami101/vuetify-admin/packages/docs/docs/guide/admin.md

 import "vtec-admin/dist/admin.css";

-// Load data and auth providers to use with your API import { laravelDataProvider, sanctumAuthProvider } from "vtec-admin";
+// Load data and auth providers to use with your API import {
+  laravelDataProvider,
+  sanctumAuthProvider,
+} from "vtec-admin/dist/providers";

-// UI locales your want to support import { en, fr } from "vtec-admin";
+// UI locales your want to support import { en, fr } from "vtec-admin/dist/locales";

 // Custom authenticated admin pages as dashboard, profile, etc. import routes from "@/router/admin";